 - Destroying the personal property of, contacting either directly or indirectly by mail or otherwise, or coming within a specified distance or disturbing the peace of a protected person.
 (Fam.
 Code secs.
 6203 subd. (a), 6320 subd(a).)

 From the list above, notice that the term “abuse” is not limited to the actual infliction of physical injury or assault.
 (See Fam.
 Code sec.
 6203(b).)
-Frequent causes of “abuse,” for example, are: taking possession of the smartphone of a spouse, boyfriend or girlfriend without consent for the purpose of reviewing text messages, emails, and recent calls; destroying the phone or pulling the telephone line out of the wall so the victim cannot call 911; or, making harassing telephone calls to the victim, or sending unwanted emails or text messages to the victim, when the victim has made it clear that he or she desires no communication.
+Frequent causes of “abuse,” for example, are: taking possession of the smartphone of a spouse or of a friend you are dating without his or her consent for the purpose of reviewing text messages, emails, and recent calls; destroying the phone or pulling the telephone line out of the wall so the victim cannot call 911; or, making harassing telephone calls to the victim, or sending unwanted emails or text messages to the victim, when the victim has made it clear that he or she desires no communication.

 Child neglect or child endangerment also may constitute abuse.
 If a Child Welfare Services (formerly called Child Protective Services) case is opened based on an allegation of child neglect or child endangerment, and the allegation is deemed “substantiated” after investigation, the judicial officer may base a finding of domestic violence wholly or partially on the persuasiveness of the CWS case worker’s investigation.